Gloucestershire Jazz Live (GJL)

 * Details of costs and becoming a member:please click here

 * Hire an instrument: please click here

-* Audio / Video (YouTube) weblinks for our groups' repertoire: Click to visit our GJL Youtube channel (Please check separate playlists for each group)
+* Audio / Video weblinks on our Gloucestershire Jazz Live YouTube channel: Click to visit our GJL Youtube channel (Please check separate playlists for each group)

 * Developing your jazz skills and theory: Any NEW members can email Peter Martin to request the latest version of our supporting Jazz booklet (promotes useful and recommended resources for all our members).